1 Star2 Stars3 Stars4 Stars5 Stars (14 votes, average: 3.71 out of 5)

 Other Facts

-Despite Grisettes are edible we do not recommend it for novices, because they easily can be confused with other Amanitas (incl. toxic species) and most of the Grisettes do not have a remarkable taste so unless you are desperate and 100% sure of the identification it is best left alone.
+Despite Grisettes being edible we do not recommend them for novices, because they can easily be confused with other Amanitas (incl. toxic species) and most of the Grisettes do not have a remarkable taste so unless you are desperate and 100% sure of the identification they are best left alone.

 COMMENTS